How it works

 Reverb model (engine-audio)

-The retail SPU implements reverb as a comb-filter + allpass network with a configurable work buffer at the bottom of SPU RAM.
-The 9 standard libspu modes (Room / StudioA-C / Hall / Space / Echo / Delay / Pipe) plus Off set parameter triples the SPU's reverb registers consume.
+The retail SPU implements reverb as a same-side / different-side IIR reflection pair feeding a 4-tap comb early-echo and two all-pass stages, run at 22050 Hz over a work buffer at the top of SPU RAM (mBASE = 0x80000 - work_size).
+The 9 standard libspu modes (Room / StudioA-C / Hall / Space / Echo / Delay / Pipe) plus Off each select a 32-register set (work-area size + IIR/comb/all-pass coefficients + tap addresses).

-Per-voice routing is opt-in: Voice::reverb_send = true (libspu SpuSetVoiceReverb analogue) sums the voice's pre-master output into the reverb send bus; the wet output is mixed back into the master in Spu::tick.
-Spirit Arts and echo-flagged sound effects opt in; everything else stays dry.
+Per-voice routing is per-voice: Voice::reverb_send = true (libspu SpuSetVoiceReverb analogue) sums the voice's pre-master output into the reverb send bus; the wet output is mixed back into the master in Spu::tick.

 Engine-audio model - Sequencer port